danplisetsky/danplisetsky.github.io-legacy/_posts/2018-06-26-how-i-figured-out-recursion.markdown

 \end{array}\right\}
 $$

-That definition reads, if the input to the factorial function is 0 or 1, the answer is 1.
+The definition reads, if the input to the factorial function is 0 or 1, the answer is 1.
 If not, the answer is the result of multiplying the input by what the factorial function applied to the input minus 1 results to.
 Abandon all thought and code it at once!

 <script src="https://gist.github.com/danplisetsky/412c9d1c9eaad7b3cb94d5f70f3f66d1.js"></script>